zdravkov/kendo-docs/api/web/treeview.md

 ### template `String|Function`

-Template for rendering of the nodes of the treeview.
+Template for rendering each node.

 #### Example